 Let me tell you, it wasn’t easy waking up at 2am for this hike, but it was definitely worth it.
 In fact this might of been my favourite moment of the entire trip.
 A driver will pick you up from your hotel and take you out to Mt.
 Batur where you will then meet with your guide.
 You start your two hour trek up the mountain in pitch black ( so make sure to bring headlamps or a flashlight).
 There are a few rest points along the way.
 When you get to the top there is a glimmer of light appearing behind Mt.
 Agung.
 Our guide ran off to make us hard boiled eggs in the steam from the volcano!
 We ate our breakfast as the sun rose for one of the most gorgeous sunrises I have ever experienced.
 After the sun was up we got to see the crater, steam, and even some monkeys.

 Pro tip: If you can, book a private tour.
 The hike is really busy but if you book a private tour you will get to hike up the less crowded side of the mountain.
-We booked with Mount Batur Sunrise Trekking and I cannot recommend them enough.
+We booked with Bali Sunrise Trekking and Tour and I cannot recommend them enough.

 Campuhan Ridge Walk